 Taking Charge of Your Fertility, 10th Anniversary Edition: The Definitive Guide to Natural Birth Control, Pregnancy Achievement, and Reproductive Health by Toni Weschler

 Making Babies: A Proven 3-Month Program for Maximum Fertility by Sami S. David & Jill Blakeway

 The Mind-Body Fertility Connection: The True Pathway to Conception by James Schwartz

 Conscious Conception: Elemental Journey Through the Labyrinth of Sexuality by Jeannie Parvati Baker & Frederick Baker

-So, do what you can to ensure a good nights rest.
-If you can’t get in a full 8 hours a night, sleep in 3-4 hour chunks split up.
-Be sure you are getting enough sunlight daily and/or consider supplementing with vitamin D. The human body has what is known as the circadian rhythm, which runs on a 24 hour time frame.
+So, do what you can to ensure a good night’s rest.
+If you can’t get in a full 8 hours a night, sleep in 3-4-hour chunks split up.
+Be sure you are getting enough sunlight daily and/or consider supplementing with vitamin D. The human body has what is known as the circadian rhythm, which runs on a 24-hour time frame.
 It is the natural rhythmic pattern of our daily life and surroundings.
 If sleep is disturbed, so is the natural wake and sleep cycles of the body.
-Without enough sunlight, the body can’t produce enough vitamin D, which has been shown essential to regular ovulation in women.
+Without enough sunlight, the body can’t produce enough vitamin D, which has been shown to be essential to regular ovulation in women.
 This is where supplementation can help.